mids-w203/reading/introduction.md

-# Introduction
+# Reading: *Foundations of Agnostic Statistics*

 Please read the **Introduction** to *Foundations of Agnostic Statistics*.

-- Pages xv - xviii
 - Section titled **Introduction**
+- Pages xv-xviii